Playbook users report 15% more sales reps achieving annual quota, compared to non-adopters. (HubSpot)

 However, if you take a healthy, step by step approach, you are much more likely to succeed.
 Effective Sales Playbooks help you build a repeatable and scalable sales operations, and any system is a better option than taking random steps.

-While your team may already have these sales playbook software, data points and processes in place, ensure your sales playbook implementation process align with best practices to ensure you deploy a scalable sales playbook that will adapt as your sales team grows.
+While your team may already have these sales playbook software, data points and processes in place, ensure your sales playbook implementation process align with best practices to ensure you deploy a scalable sales playbook software that will adapt as your sales team grows.